-At a time when the electoral college is making headlines in America’s political discourse, One Person, One Vote? is a timely film that will inform the raging debate.
+At a time when the Electoral College is making headlines in America’s political discourse, One Person, One Vote? is a nonpartisan and timely film that will inform the raging debate.

 Maximina Juson is a filmmaker and award-winning content creator.
 Her recent works include acting as Director and Producer for a video web series for The Washtenaw ID Project, Consulting Producer for “Mama Bears,“ and Producer for “Harlem Rising,“ a documentary about The Harlem Children's Zone.